Publish applications

 The program must be executed by right-clicking "Run as administrator".

 The Process Explorer outputs programs that access directories or files at runtime.
 This allows you to check whether a program is accessing the directory specified in the error.
 In our example error message, the directory ".\internal\application\store\66D4D452039F8C005C9020FA7BF3EE9B857899EC" is reported as blocked.
 You can now search for the directory GUID (which is also the APP GUID) in the Process Explorer.
-If another program is actively accessing the directory, causing the error, this is displayed.
-Here in our test, the command line is pointed out as being a problem because we deliberately opened the directory.
+If another program is actively accessing the directory, which causes the error, this is displayed.
+Here in our test, the command line is criticized because we deliberately opened the directory.

 Test 2 with Process Monitor: